joannar77/joannar77.github.io/README.md

 ---

 ## About Me
-I’m Joanna Ronchi — a **Data Scientist** with a background in IT Management, Accounting, and Analytics.
+I am a **Data Scientist** with a background in IT Management, Accounting, and Analytics.
 I focus on turning raw data into clear, actionable insights through reproducible workflows, effective visualization, and rigorous validation.

 Currently pursuing a **Master’s in Data Science**